-Located between the Civic Centre and the Cultural Centre on Hollywood Freeway in Los Angeles, the Cathedral Of Our Lady Of The Angles is famous for its modern and deconstructivist design.
+Located between the Civic Centre and the Cultural Centre on Hollywood Freeway in Los Angeles, the Cathedral of Our Lady of the Angels is famous for its modern and deconstructivist design.
 Opened formally on 2nd September 2002, the cathedral, named in honour of the Virgin Mary, was designed by Pritzker Prize-winning Spanish architect Rafael Moneo and has become one of the iconic landmarks of the City Of Angels.

 Instead of the traditional rear entry near the last pews, the Cathedral Of Our Lady Of Angels opens in the South direction at the ambulatory that circles the interiors and is on a slight incline, urging one to move forward while heightening the sense of an upward journey.
 There are a total of ten chapels inside the cathedral that open into the ambulatory instead of the nave, allowing a more widespread area for meditative and devotional prayer.